Deirror/DCL/README.md

 1. Create a folder (can be "Dependencies").

--In "Dependencies" you can create a folder with your library name(For instance, "DCL")
+- In "Dependencies" you can create a folder with your library name(For instance, "DCL")

 ![Screenshot (601)](https://github.com/user-attachments/assets/093eeba3-c037-4855-8bbc-3694465bd704)